David Fairchild: University of Miami

 Fairchild is commemorated in the scientific name of a species of lizard, Anolis fairchildi.
+Several plants were named after Fairchild, including Indigofera heudelotii var. fairchildii (Baker f.)
+J.B.Gillett, Elaeocarpus fairchildii Merr., Actinidia × fairchildii Rehder, and Ficus fairchildii Backer.

 Plant introductions

 Southwestern (Pima) cotton

 David Fairchild played an important role in introducing cotton to the southwestern United States.
 Circa 1900, the United States led the world in cotton production, with its large production of “upland” cotton in the southeastern part of the country, and its high quality sea island along the Atlantic coast.
 At the time, the southwestern United States did not produce commercial quantities of cotton.
 Egypt then led the world with a class of cotton higher quality than "upland" and more economical than "sea island".
 H. J. Webber and others in the United States Department of Agriculture believed Egyptian cultivars would thrive, under irrigation, in the deserts of the southwestern United States.
 On behalf of the USDA, David Fairchild visited Egypt in 1902 and brought back a few cultivars.
 A USDA team led by Thomas H. Kearney selected among these cultivars, and after a decade of refinement, released the first cultivar successful in the southwestern United States.
 This particularly high quality cotton eventually came to be known as Pima.